abelsj60/lexical-401/editor-store/v1/README.md

 This means that React does not re-render whenever a change is made to the `editor`.
 As a result, I store the store in a ref, not React state.
 My only concern with this is accidental mutation, so I only pass getters and setters out of the store.

-There are two Lexical quirks to know when making editors portable:
+There are two Lexical quirks to understand when making editors portable:

 - During an an active session, you must always pass an existing editor instance to newly mounting `LexicalComposers` via their `editor__DEPRECATED` property.
 There is no other way to preserve history at this time.
 - When remounting an instance, you'll want to stop Lexical from adding a new entry to the `undoStack` for the “initializing” editor.
 This is done by *merging* it with the current entry.
 Don’t worry — the `EditorStorePlugin` does this for you.